Jucu

 Jucu (Zsuk; Schucken) is a commune in Cluj County, Transylvania, Romania.
 It is composed of five villages: Gădălin (Kötelend), Juc-Herghelie (Zsukiménes), Jucu de Mijloc (Nemeszsuk), commune centre Jucu de Sus (Felsőzsuk), and Vișea (Visa).

 Economy

-In 2007, Nokia started a €200 million investment in Jucu, building a cellphone factory that had 4000 employees.
+In 2007, Nokia started a €200 million investment in Jucu, building a cellphone factory that had 4,000 employees.
 It had begun production in 2008, but the factory closed in 2011.

 German car components manufacturer Bosch also opened a factory in Jucu and a centre dedicated for training students in the dual educational system.

 Population

-According to the census from 2011 there was a total population of 4,270 people living in Jucu.
-Of this population, 84.26% were ethnic Romanians and 11.62% were ethnic Hungarians.
+According to the census from 2011, there were 4,270 people living in Jucu; of this population, 84.26% were ethnic Romanians and 11.62% ethnic Hungarians.
+At the 2021 census, the commune had a population of 5,349; of those, 80.2% were Romanians and 8.6% Hungarians.

 Buildings and administration

 High-power broadcasting station: 3 masts 165 metres tall.
 The station broadcasts on 909 kHz with 200 kW and 1152 kHz with 950 kW.

 Jucu is administered by a mayor and a local council composed of 13 councilors.